Build-Week-Farm-Fresh-Produce-Two/Backend/Endpoints.md

     | /products/name/:name | GET    |     True | Required   | None     | Search/get products by param name  |
     | /products/desc/:desc | GET    |     True | Required   | None     | Search/get products by param desc  |
     #### Update/Delete: disabled.
     >If products can be sold by different farms they shouldn't be allowed to be updated by anyone.
-If a change needs to be made make a create a new product.
+If a change needs to be made create a new product.

     #### Future:
     >List of global products managed by us for all farms to use, then farms can create custom products tied to their farm that they can control fully.